Welcome to Our ChatGPT Codex Review

 Task: “Write comprehensive tests for the authentication module”

-Result: Generated 23 test cases covering happy paths, edge cases, and error conditions.
-2 tests needed manual adjustment for project-specific mocking.
-Coverage went from 45% to 87%.
+Result: Generated 25 test cases (up from 23 with 5.2) covering happy paths, edge cases, and error conditions.
+Only 1 test needed manual adjustment (down from 2).
+Coverage went from 45% to 89%.

 Test 4: Large Refactoring